napframework/nap-docs/app/manual/01_gettingstarted.md

 &mCubeEntity->getComponent<RenderableComponentInstance>()
 ~~~

 This tells the render engine to render the cube instead of the gnomon.
-The GUI is drawn last, on top of the rest, through when  `mGuiService->draw()` is called.
+The GUI is drawn last, on top of the rest, when  `mGuiService->draw()` is called.
 To learn more about rendering with NAP take a look at our [render documentation](@ref rendering).

 Package for Distribution {#app_package}
 ==========================